-WASHINGTON - The FINRA Investor Education Foundation today released the results of America's State-by-State Financial Capability Survey, which revealed that Wyomingites are the 3rd most financially literate residents in the nation, but are the 2nd worst at spending less than their household incomes.
+WASHINGTON - The FINRA Investor Education Foundation today released the results of America's State-by-State Financial Capability Survey, which revealed that Georgians on average are close to the national average, and 28 percent reported that they had unpaid medical bills.
 The findings are part of the FINRA Foundation's 2012 National Financial Capability Study, which explores in-depth how Americans manage their resources and make financial decisions.

-The survey findings are available at www.usfinancialcapability.org, which features a clickable map of the United States and allows the public, policymakers, and researchers to delve into and compare the financial capabilities of Wyomingites with residents of other states and the nation as a whole.
+The survey findings are available at www.usfinancialcapability.org, which features a clickable map of the United States and allows the public, policymakers, and researchers to delve into and compare the financial capabilities of Georgians with residents of other states and the nation as a whole.
 The State-by-State Financial Capability Survey, which surveyed more than 25,000 respondents, was developed in consultation with the U.S. Department of the Treasury, other federal agencies and the President's Advisory Council on Financial Capability.